 - 9. Specified information includes all information used to identify a QLP's qualified revenue. - 10.
 Unless the context otherwise requires, QLP includes all interconnected bodies corporate. - 11.
 PTN means a PTN in New Zealand, as defined in section 5 of the Act.
 The definition of a PTN is further discussed from paragraph 89-95 below. - 12.
-Qualified revenue is the amount of revenue that, during the 2018/19 financial year (1 July to 30 June), the QLP received from supplying all or any of the following: - 12.1 telecommunications services by means of its public telecommunications network (PTN); and/or - telecommunications services by means that rely primarily on the existence of its PTN or any other PTN. - 13.
-Qualified revenue excludes: - any amount paid by the Crown to a QLP as compensation for the cost of complying with a TSO instrument that contains a specified amount.
-This type of revenue is expressly excluded in the definition of qualified revenue in section 5 of the Act; - 13.2 non-telecommunications services revenue (such as IT services); - any amount of revenue received in relation to a broadcasting service that is supplied to end-users free of charge (as explained at paragraphs 29-32 below);1 and
+Qualified revenue is the amount of revenue that, during the 2018/19 financial year (1 July to 30 June), the QLP received from supplying all or any of the following: - 12.1 telecommunications services by means of its public telecommunications network (PTN); and/or - 12.2 telecommunications services by means that rely primarily on the existence of its PTN or any other PTN. - 13.
+Qualified revenue excludes: - 12.313.1 does not include any amount paid by the Crown to a QLP as compensation for the cost of complying with a TSO instrument that contains a specified amount.
+This type of revenue is expressly excluded in the definition of qualified revenue in section 5 of the Act2. - 13.2 Qualified revenue excludes-non-telecommunications services revenue (such as IT services);- - 13.3 any amount of revenue received in relation to a broadcasting service that is supplied to end-users free of charge (as explained at paragraphs 29-32 below);12 and - 12.4any amount of broadcasting service revenue that is received before1 July 2020 (as explained at paragraphs 29-32 below).13

-Section 85A (1)(a) of the Telecommunications (New Regulatory Framework) Amendment Act.
+12 Section 85A (1)(a) of the Telecommunications (New Regulatory Framework) Amendment Act.